Published February 3, 2021

 For the second wave [last] fall, we were able to use our model to go backwards, too.
 We got the initial spring curve, and we were able to understand it with the model.
 It went up, it went down, it stayed low, and things were trucking along.
 Then it spiked up again in the fall.
 How did it get like that?
 You needed a pretty sudden change in rate of transmission of the virus at the end of October.
 The only way we could get the model to follow this fall spike was to say that something dramatically changed, and it had to be at the end of October.
 And what changed was transmission.
 Why transmission changed dramatically at the end of October, the model will not be able to tell us.
 We will probably never know.
 I think it is because that is exactly when the weather got cold and everybody moved indoors.
 Maybe it was a new variant that hit us at that time.
 The point is that the model helped inform the fact that something happened at the end of October that was different, and it happened very suddenly and very dramatically.

-“One of the things the model illustrated very successfully is these things really work.
+“One of the things the model illustrated very successfully is that these things really work.
 Facemasks, social distancing, these are not little things.
 They are actually the biggest things.
 Behavior drives the shape of the curve.”

 Winkelstein: Our fate is in our own hands to a large extent.
 What are now common sense measures — facemasks, social distancing, small crowds, not having Buffalo Bills parties at your house — these things are still our best tools by far, and they work.
-One of the things the model illustrated very successfully is these things really work.
+One of the things the model illustrated very successfully is that these things really work.
 Facemasks, social distancing, these are not little things.
 They are actually the biggest things.
 Behavior drives the shape of the curve, and that is one of the messages I keep trying to get across: Everything about the curve represents behavior.
 So, we cannot take our foot off the gas.
 We have got to stay vigilant, especially in the face of the potential of a more infectious variant coming into the area.

 That is the direction I have asked the team to start thinking about: How do we model a new variant?
 I cannot tell you when a new variant might drop out of the sky and get us in Buffalo, but if and when it does, what might that look like in the curve?
 That is a what-if scenario that we might be able to model.
 Also, what impact will vaccines have on that curve, and how quickly?
 This is what we are exploring now.
 [In the face of changing societal trends, re-openings, new variants, and vaccines], personal behavior is going to be absolutely key for the foreseeable future.
 Not only do we have to not take our foot off the gas, we probably have to press harder.